rebeccapanel/Rebecca/app/dashboard/README.md

-# Dashboard UI for marzban
+# Dashboard UI for Rebecca

 ## Requirements